 The formula for making pastry cream is just that: a formula.
-There are little tweaks in procedure, some recipes use cornstarch instead of flour, and some people eschew the use of milk over heavy cream.
-But they all boil down to the same basic recipe and the same basic process.
+There are little tweaks in procedure — some recipes use cornstarch instead of flour, and some people prefer to use milk over heavy cream — but they all boil down to the same basic recipe and the same basic process.

 What You Need

-1. Warm the Milk: Warm the milk in the saucepan until you start to see wisps of steam.
+- Warm the milk: Warm the milk in the saucepan until you start to see wisps of steam.
 It should not actually be boiling.

-2. Make the Egg-Sugar Base: In a medium bowl, whisk together the sugar, flour, and salt.
+- Make the egg-sugar base: In a medium bowl, whisk together the sugar, flour, and salt.
 Add the egg yolks and whisk them into the dry ingredients.
 This will form a thick paste.
 It's fine if the paste looks crumbly or smooth; the important thing is that the ingredients are thoroughly combined.

-3. Add the Milk to the Egg Mixture: Pour a little of the hot milk into the eggs and whisk to combine.
+- Add the milk to the egg mixture: Pour a little of the hot milk into the eggs and whisk to combine.
 Continue pouring the milk slowly into the eggs, whisking continuously.
-It's ok to switch back and forth between pouring milk and whisking if you can't manage both at the same time.
+It's OK to switch back and forth between pouring milk and whisking if you can't manage both at the same time.

-4. Heat the Pastry Cream: Set the pan back over medium heat.
+- Heat the pastry cream: Set the pan back over medium heat.
 Whisk constantly.
 At first, the pastry cream will look very thin and frothy, but it will start to thicken after a few minutes.
 When it has thickened to a pudding-like consistency, pause whisking every few seconds to see if the cream has come to a boil.
 If you see large bubbles popping on the surface, whisk for a few more seconds and then remove the pan from heat.

-5. Strain and Cool the Pastry Cream: Stir the vanilla into the pastry cream and then pour the cream into the strainer set over the bowl.
+- Strain and cool the pastry cream: Stir the vanilla into the pastry cream and then pour the cream into the strainer set over the bowl.
 Stir to push it through the strainer.
 This will catch any bits of cooked egg that may be in your pastry cream.

-• For a lighter pastry cream, whip a half cup of heavy cream until it forms soft peaks and fold it into the pastry cream when it no longer piping hot but not yet completely chilled
+- For a lighter pastry cream, whip a half cup of heavy cream until it forms soft peaks and fold it into the pastry cream when it's no longer piping hot, but not yet completely chilled.